ericstubley/advent-of-code/README.md

 - goal: write pythonically
 - goal: develop some good testing habits; write tests before writing big chunks of code
 - goal: use a proper debugger rather than print statements

+2016: (Feb 2022)
+- plan to solve using python; next month try for haskell
+- last month's goals now feel automatic
+- goal: build up the knowledge database rather than constant googling
+- goal: build up a library of reusable code, rather than re-writing the file parsing every day